department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/individual-interviews/conversation-guide.md

     - What happens during the check in process if a patient is late for their appointment?
 -	How do patient no-shows impact the check in process?
 - How has Covid impacted the check in process?
-- What type of work arounds have you created to help you with the check-in process?
+- What type of work-arounds have you created to help you with the check-in process?
 ## 1b) Check-in Recap
 - Overall, what do you like about how you currently check in a Veteran?
 - What do you dislike about how you currently check in a Veteran?